nblmusa/shopping-cart/README.md

 #### ASSUMPTIONS

-- This project assumes that users are already registered, stored in the database and logged in.
+- This project assumes that users are already registered and stored in the database.
 There are 2 users available, an admin and a customer.
-The JWT can be found in the postman environtment config files or the following tokens can be used as a bearer authentication:
+The JWT can be found in the postman environtment files or the following tokens can be used as a bearer authentication:
-Admin:

 ```bash
 # Admin:
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6IjNhMmIxMmE0LTE1MDQtNGEyMC1iYTIxLWZhYjBmZjEzZjNmOCIsImlhdCI6MTYyMjM4OTYxMCwiZXhwIjoxNjUzOTI1NjEwfQ.W-MGyIdwdtzThbMhpGB4wzJ3iP8K_MVLprGln-qbCrc